folbricht/ebpf/examples/README.md

 - [kprobepin](kprobepin/) - Reuse a pinned map for the kprobe example.
 It assumes the BPF FS is mounted at `/sys/fs/bpf`.
 - [uretprobe](uretprobe/) - Like a kprobe, but for symbols in userspace binaries (e.g. `bash`).
 - [tracepoint](tracepoint/) - Attach a program to predetermined kernel tracepoints.
+- [ringbuffer](ringbuffer/) - Attach to a tracepoint and use a ringbuffer to send events to userspace.
 - Add your use case(s) here!

 ## How to run